-F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2011 who fit the following categories:
+F1 Percentages of first-time, first-year (freshman) degree-seeking students and degreeseeking undergraduates enrolled in Fall 2020 who fit the following categories:

-First-time, first year (freshman students -) Undergraduates Percent from out of state (exclude international/nonresident aliens from the numerator and denominator) 15 18.6 Percent of men who join fraternities 10 13 Percent of women who join sororities 20 21 Percent who live in college-owned, -operated, or -affiliated housing 52
+- -

+First-time, first- year (freshman) Undergraduates

+students

+Percent who are from out of state (exclude

+international/nonresident aliens from the numerator

+and denominator)

+,

+Percent of men who join fraternities

+Percent of women who join sororities

+Percent who live in college-owned, -operated, or - Remote year due to Remote year due to

+affiliated housing Covid Covid

-Percent who live off campus or commute 48
+Percent who live off campus or commute Restricted due to Restricted due to

+Covid Covid

-Percent of students age 25 and older 3
+Percent of students age 25 and older 0% 3%

 Average age of full-time students 18 20

 Average age of all students (full- and part-time) 18 20

-F2.
-Activities offered Identify those programs available at your institution.
+F2 Activities offered.
+Identify those programs available at your institution.